MariskaS/learnFrontend/lectures/interview.md

 **Dirty checking** - change detection technique`[tɛkˈnik]`

+>By default, Angular will check every time something may have changed, this is called dirty checking.

 When any property changes angular runs a check or $digest cycle.
 This checks for changes in value of any property by comparing it with its previous value.
 If any property has changed it’s get updated in View or model.